The antioxidant peptides from walnut protein hydrolysates and their protective activity against alcoholic injury

 inflammatory, antidiabetic, anti-obesity, cholesterol-lowering,

-immunomodulatory, and mineral binding eects.
+immunomodulatory, and mineral binding effects.

 5